precisely/api/README.md

 - environment variable `EMAIL_DOMAIN`
 - environment variable `FRONTEND_URL`
 - two databases, one for identity data and one for everything else
-- environment variable `DB_ENV_VAR_DEFAULT` set to `DATABASE_URL`
+- environment variable `HEROKUDB_ENV_VAR_DEFAULT` set to `DATABASE_URL`
-- environment variable `DB_ENV_VAR_IDENTITY` set to the _name_ of the environment variable which is itself set to the identity database's access URL — the indirection is required to support multiple environments!
+- environment variable `HEROKUDB_ENV_VAR_IDENTITY` set to the _name_ of the environment variable which is itself set to the identity database's access URL — the indirection is required to support multiple environments!

 Note that a pipeline is not used here.
 Although it would work here, it would create an inconsistent deployment experience with the front-end `app`, which cannot use a pipeline (see [the `app` README](https://github.com/precisely/app/blob/dev/README.md)).